0xjei/SawChain/processor/README.md

 ```

 ### Operator
-An Operator is an authorized user enabled to record data about production batches and events within the company who works for.
+An Operator is an authorized user enabled to record data about production batches and events which happened within the company who works for.
-The assigned task allows dynamic filtering during registration of data which decreases error occurrences.
+The task field allows dynamic filtering during registration of data which decreases occurrences of errors.

 ```protobuf
 message Operator {